 git cleanwill do a dry-run and show you what it will remove:

 Configure your mergetool

-You can also configure you mergetool to not preserve the .orig files, however not all Git mergetool’s support this feature and still preserve the .orig files even with this configuration:
+You can configure you mergetool to not preserve the .orig files, however not all Git mergetool’s support this feature and some still preserve the .orig files even with this configuration:

 git config --global mergetool.keepBackup false

 With this setup, you don’t have to worry about checking these files into your repo.
 The files will still be on your disk though, and when you want to clean them you’ll need to pass the

 If you have files ignored that you need for your Development environment e.g. tags, logs, or config files then make sure you stipulate the path you want cleaned so the files you need aren’t removed: